Creating a Schedule

 •If you are using power saving features in Windows, e.g. your computer goes to stand-by or hibernate after a certain period of inactivity, then you must enable the Wake the computer to run this task option.
 This will wake your computer to run the task at the appointed time.

 •If you change your Windows login password then you must remember to change the password for your scheduled tasks.
-If you are using Windows Vista, Windows 2008, Windows 7, Windows 8 or newer, then you only need to update the password for one schedule.
+You only need to update the password for one schedule.
 Windows will automatically update the password for all other scheduled tasks.
-If you are using XP, or 2003, then you need to update the password for every schedule.

 •SyncBackPro can accept a number of Command Line Parameters.

-•To have SyncBackPro start with Windows you need to select Preferences > Options from the main menu, then tick the option Start With Windows.
+•To have SyncBackPro start with Windows you need to select Global Settings from the burger menu (in the main window) then tick the option Start With Windows.

 There are a number of possible reasons why the scheduled task may not run: